fabianmartins/alienattack.workshop/README.md

 ✅  NRTA<envNamesuffix>: destroyed
 ```

-### cleanACTIVITY 2 - Cleaning up resources created by hand
+### cleanACTIVITY 2 - Cleaning up the last resources

-Everything that was created by CloudFormation was deleted.
-However, the resources that you created directly on the console were not deleted.
+Everything that was created by CloudFormation was deleted, with the exception of the buckets.
+Additionaly, the resources that you created directly on the console were not deleted.

 Let's fix this.

 1. Go to Systems Manager, then Parameter Store, and delete the parameter `<envNamesuffix>/session`
 2. Go to Kinesis, then Kinesis Firehose, and delete the resource that you created by hand.
 The resource will already be deleted, but you will be fixing the configurations at the console.